dogweather/forkful/content/en/powershell/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?
-String interpolation slides values into a string template like pieces of a puzzle, making strings dynamic and code cleaner.
-Programmers use it to insert variables, expressions, and formatting directly within strings, cutting down on concatenation clutter.

 ## How to:
 In PowerShell, you interpolate with double-quoted strings and the `$` symbol before the variable name.
 Wrap expressions in `$()` to evaluate them right inside the string.